VisActor/VGrammar/docs/site/assets/examples/en/basic-mark-line/segmental-line.md

 ## Key Configuration

-- `enableSegments`: When the visual channel `enableSegments` of the line is set to `true`, VGrammar will calculate the visual channel encoding of each point.
+- `enableSegments`: When the spec `enableSegments` of the line is set to `true`, VGrammar will calculate the visual channel encoding of each point.
 If there are differences, it will automatically create a segmented style curve.

 ## Code Demonstration